fdietze/website/improving-the-hacker-news-ranking-algorithm.md

 Let's imagine the just mentioned frontpage in combination with those thousands of users, viewing and voting on the individual ranks.
 The first vote hitting a random rank, increases the upvote count of that specific submission and pushes it to the top of the list.
 Now that submission has a higher chance of receiving even more upvotes, but only because it received an upvote early.

-If we run a second experiment and the first vote randomly hits a different rank and submission, now that specific submission has a better chance to get more upvotes.
+If we run a second experiment and the first vote randomly hits a different rank and submission, then that specific submission has a better chance to get more upvotes.
 After many votes the ranking stabilizes and the high ranking submissions stay at high ranks while the lower ranked ones stay at lower ranks, without any chance to reach a high rank again.

 Which submissions stabilize at high ranks depends on where the early votes land, which is completely random.
 This means that random submissions get high stable ranks even though they have the same quality.